doughodson/mixr-examples/README.md

 -----

-*  Use make-edl.cmd to generate the example *.edl files under windows, and use 'make edl' to generate the *.edl files under linux.
+*  Use make-edl.cmd to generate the example *.edl files under windows, and use 'make edl' to generate the *.edl files under Linux.

 Demonstration Applications